Here’s Why You Might Feel Lonely Even When You’re Not AloneAnd how to start overcoming it.

 Now, if your current circle is just not hitting and you really do need some new friends, prioritize finding people with similar interests or backgrounds.
 I know, I know.
 How, right?
 Well, that means being assertive and finding new ways to be social, Minaa B. says.
 Sometimes we have to step out of our comfort zones in order to vanquish loneliness.

 But, let’s be real, starting a convo with someone in public can be scary as hell, so remember there are lots of apps and online communities that you can get plugged into.
 For starters, there’s Meetup, TikTok and Instagram groups of like-minded people in your city, and Bumble BFF (beware of the MLM peeps).
 Dr. Kirmayer suggests checking out Hey!
-VINA, Peanut for new moms, KINND, and Pumpkin Pie.
+VINA, Peanut for new moms, and KINND.
 And even though Facebook feels like it’s on its last legs, there are a ton of groups that you can connect with over there too.
 Just remember that not every convo will end with finding your new bestie.
 Sometimes to feel less lonely, you just need to boost meaningful casual moments of connection, Dr. Kirmayer adds.

 The bottom line: Feeling lonely even when you’re not alone is more common than you might think, but if you’re looking to make more connections to keep loneliness at bay, there are so many ways to link up with people who get you.
 With time, a little determination, and maybe even some therapeutic guidance, it’s possible to work your way out of this rut.